Distributionally Robust Learning for Multi-source Unsupervised Domain Adaptation: Theoretical Justification

-The convergence rate of $\left\|\tfH - \fH\right\|_{\QQ,2}$ decomposes of two parts: the first term $\delta_n$ on the right-hand side of \eqref{eq: error plugin} results from the estimation error of $\hf{l}$ while the second term $\min\left\{\frac{1}{\eigenGamma}\left(\delta_n^2 + \frac{\widetilde{M}^2}{\sqrt{n_\QQ}} + \Err_0\right), \rho_{\HH}\right\}$ comes from the error of estimating the optimal aggregation rate.
-The intuition of taking this minimum in the second term is as follows: when the diameter $\rho_{\HH}$ of $\HH$ is relatively large, the error of estimating the optimal weight results from the uncertainty of estimating $\Gamma$; however, when the diameter $\rho_{\HH}$ is smaller than the statistical precision of estimating the aggregation weight, the size of the constraint set $\HH$ determines the weight estimation error.
-Both the sample sizes of the source data $n$ and unlabelled target data $n_\QQ$ affect the final convergence rate of $\tfH$, where the sample size $n$ of the source data plays a role in affecting the accuracy of $\tfH$ through the term $\delta_n$.
-Theorem \ref{thm: Magging plugin} establishes the consistency of $\tfH$ in various scenarios.
-For example, when $M,\widetilde{M}$ are of constant orders and $\lim_{n\rightarrow \infty}\delta_n=0$, the right-hand side of \eqref{eq: error plugin} converges to $0$ with $n$ and $n_\QQ$ growing to infinity.
+As shown in \eqref{eq: error plug-in}, the convergence rate of $\|\tfH - \fH\|_{\ell_2(\QQ)}$ consists of two parts.
+The first term, $\delta_n$ stems from the estimation error in each fitted individual model $\hf{l}$.
+The second term $\min\left\{\delta_n^2 + \frac{M^2}{\sqrt{N}} + \Err_0, \rho_{\HH}\right\}$ captures the error in estimating the optimal aggregation weights.
+The intuition behind taking the minimum is as follows: if the diameter \(\rho_{\HH}\) of the set \(\HH\) is relatively large, the error in the aggregation weight mainly comes from the uncertainty in estimating $\Gamma$; however, if \(\rho_{\HH}\) is smaller than the statistical precision achieved in estimating the weights, then the constraint imposed by the set \(\HH\) itself limits the error.

-We consider the important case $\delta_n\ll M\asymp \widetilde{M}$, essentially requiring $\hf{l}$ to be a consistent estimator and the second and fourth order norm of $\f{l}$ to have the same order.
-Such a special case is satisfied for various scenarios, including the high-dimensional regression and binary outcome models with consistent initial estimators.
-Then we can simply {write} the convergence rate as
+For clarity, when $\delta_n\ll M$ -- that is, when the estimation error of $\hf{l}$ is small relative to the scale of $\f{l}$ -- and when the constraint set \(\HH\) is sufficiently large so that \(\rho_\HH\) does not impose any restriction when computing the aggregation weight, Theorem \ref{thm: Magging plug-in} simplifies as

-When $M$ is relatively large such that $M\gg 1$, the second term is the dominating term in the above rate of convergence.
-We will show in the following Theorem \ref{thm: Magging correct} that the second term, especially the term $M^2\delta_n$, can be significantly reduced with our proposed bias-corrected estimator.
-As one example, we have that $M = \max_{l \in [L]}\|\beta^{(l)}\|_2$ in high-dimensional linear models.
-It is then conceivable that $M$ grows, and Corollary \ref{cor: high-dim} discusses our distributional robust learning in this context.
+In cases where $M$ is large (e.g., in high-dimensional settings where $M = \max_{l\in [L]}\| \beta^{(l)}\|_2$ grows with the dimension $p$), the second term dominates the convergence rate.
+In the following Theorem \ref{thm: Magging correct}, we show that the proposed bias-corrected estimator can substantially reduce this dominating term, $M^2\delta_n$.